vtrlx/lgi/docs/tutorial.md

-# LuaGObject Overview
+# LuaGObject Tutorial

-LuaGObject is Lua binding to GObject-based libraries, in particular the GNOME platform.
-It is implemented as dynamic binding using GObject-Introspection.
+LuaGObject is a Lua binding to GObject-based libraries, in particular the GNOME platform.
+It is implemented as a dynamic binding using GObject-Introspection.
 This means that all libraries with support for GObject-Introspection can be used in Lua by means of LuaGObject without the need for LuaGObject to explicitly add support.

 ## Installation

 ### Dependencies

 LuaGObject depends on `GIRepository >= 2.80`.
-To build, GIRepository's development package must also be installed.
-Note that required GIRepository version is still somewhat new as of 2025.
+To build it, GIRepository's development package must also be installed.

-In order to be able to use assorted GObject-based libraries through LuaGObject, these libraries must have properly installed `.typelib` files.
+In order to be able to use specific GObject-based libraries through LuaGObject, these libraries must have properly installed `.typelib` files.
 Most, if not all distributions already do this automatically.
 These typelibs should also be available in GNOME's Flatpak SDKs, and this is the recommended